ardakdemir/ardakdemir.github.io/pages/gsoc.md

 - count_indegree : counts the number of incoming edges to a vertex
 - count_outdegree : counts the number of outgoing edges from a vertex
 - is_a_path  : given a sequence of nucleotides checks whether a path exists that yields the given sequences
+- is_in_node : this function will be useful for detecting substrings of a node label which will be useful during path checking as explained below.

 These query functions will be useful during UG construction.